vitor-gercov/vitor-gercov/README.md

 ## Hi there, I'm Vitor 👋

-### I'm a Student 🤓 Developer 💻 Metalhead 🤘 and Gamer 🎮!!
+### I'm a Student 🤓 Developer 💻 Metalhead 🤘 Baller 🏀 and Gamer 🎮!!
-- ⌚ I'm 21 years old
+- ⌚ I'm 22 years old
 - 💻 I’m currently working with Typescript in Angular 11
-- 📖 I'm currently reading the art of war
 - 📚 I'm currently learning Flutter
 - 🔥 I'm always getting better at everything I do!